0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/Insecure File Upload.md

 Some time applications check only the "Content-type" header.
 In this case it is possible to bypass the control intercepting the upload request and changing the header from `Content-Type: application/x-php` to `Content-Type: image/png`

-## Magic-bytes and EfixData injection
+## Magic-bytes, EfixData injection and polyglot files

 Instead of implicitly trusting the `Content-Type` specified in a request, more secure servers try to verify that the contents of the file actually match what is expected.